-The D-RAS thoroughly evaluates the soldier's referred and claimed conditions to produce a rating letter that explains the disability rating applied.
+The D-RAS thoroughly evaluates the soldier's IDES referred and claimed conditions to produce a proposed Benefits Eligibility Letter to include disability that explains the disability rating(s) applied.
 Each condition is rated from zero to 100 percent and results are submitted to the PEB.
-The IPEB and D-RAS findings are merged and submitted to the PEBLO for delivery to the soldier.
-Soldiers who believe that an error was made in determining their rating may notify their PEBLO and request a one-time reconsideration by the VA.
+The IPEB and D-RAS findings are merged and submitted to the PEBLO for delivery and counseling of findings to the soldier.
+Soldiers who believe that an error was made in determining their rating for their referred conditions only may notify their PEBLO and request a one-time reconsideration by the VA.
 The rating reconsideration will be processed through the PEB.
 The VA D-RAS will only reconsider the evaluation of a rating if new medical evidence is received or the soldier is able to provide sufficient evidence of an error to warrant reconsideration.
 When a soldier is found unfit, their case is sent to the VA Disability Rating Activity Site (D-RAS) for rating of all the soldier's conditions, both the unfitting as well as the not unfitting conditions.
-If a new condition is found to be unfitting by the PEB during the formal PEB phase, reconsideration can be requested even if other conditions have been previously reconsidered.
+If a new condition is found to be unfitting by the PEB during the Formal PEB phase, reconsideration can be requested even if other conditions have been previously reconsidered.